9QIX/HTB-SOCAnalystPrerequisites/III. Windows Fundamentals/III. Working with Services & Processes/I. Windows Services & Processes.md

 ## Process Explorer

 Process Explorer is a part of the Sysinternals tool suite.
 This tool can show which handles and DLL processes are loaded when a program runs.
 Process Explorer shows a list of currently running processes, and from there, we can see what handles the process has selected in one view or the DLLs and memory-swapped files that have been loaded in another view.
 We can also search within the tool to show which processes tie back to a specific handle or DLL.
 The tool can also be used to analyze parent-child process relationships to see what child processes are spawned by an application and help troubleshoot any issues such as orphaned processed that can be left behind when a process is terminated.

+## Questions

+Identify one of the non-standard update services running on the host.
+Submit the full name of the service executable (not the DisplayName) as your answer.